PhantomRain67/CS265_L10/README.md

-echo "# Git Laborator" > README.md
+echo "This is a feature branch." >> README.md